HEALTHCARE COST AND UTLIZATION PROJECT HCUP

 - We adjusted the total charges (TOTCHG and TOTCHG_X) using quarter-specific adjustment factors calculated as the mean total charges in the fourth quarter for all Northeastern KID States (excluding Massachusetts) divided by the mean total charges in the first, second, or third quarter for all Northeastern KID States (excluding Massachusetts).

 We then adjusted the discharge weights for the Massachusetts records to appropriately account for the shifting of quarter one through three discharges to quarter four.
+This adjustment only applies to the 2006 KID.

 Appendix I: Tables and Figures